sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

       **MUSIC SUPERVISOR** | Isaac Bartels (he/him)

-      *The Curious Incident of the Dog in the Night-Time* are currently looking for a Set Designer, Stage Manager, Lighting Designer, Sound Designer, and Costume Deisgner to join the team.
+      *The Curious Incident of the Dog in the Night-Time* are currently looking for a Set Designer, Stage Manager, Lighting Designer, Sound Designer, and Costume Designer to join the team.
 If you are interested in being considered for any of these roles, please email [production@sedos.co.uk](mailto:production@sedos.co.uk)
 metaTitle: The Curious Incident of the Dog in the Night-Time plays at the Bridewell Theatre 24-28 July 2026
 metaDescription: The Curious Incident of the Dog in the Night-Time brings a